FarmBuild/farmbuild/README.md

       - Soils Area Calculation Services<br/>
         This service will return calculated areas of soil types in the Goulburn Murray Irrigation Region for a defined area (ie. Farm or paddock boundary)

-      - Prototype soil data web service<br/>
-      A prototype service is being offered for access to a snapshot of the Victorian Soil Information System data through the ANZSoilML standard.

 **<a name="technology-stack">Technology Stack</a>**<br/>
-FarmBuild components are using a range of diffrent client-side and server-side technologies to provide required functionalities.<br/>
+The FarmBuild components use a range of client-side and server-side technologies.<br/>
-On the client-side FarmBuild is using AngularJS framework to provide a modular architecture and have good separation between different modules. <br/>
+On the client-side, the FarmBuild APIs use the AngularJS framework to provide a modular architecture and to enable good separation between different modules. <br/>

 AngularJS is a structural framework for dynamic web apps.
 It lets you use HTML as your template language and lets you extend HTML's syntax to express your application's components clearly and succinctly.
 Angular's data binding and dependency injection eliminate much of the code you would otherwise have to write.<br/>
 To read more about AngularJS please visit the following links:<br/>
 - <a href="https://docs.angularjs.org">https://docs.angularjs.org</a>

-As result of this all JS APIs are available as AngularJS modules.<br/>
+All of the Farmbuild Javascript APIs are available as AngularJS modules.<br/>
-Having said that you are <b>not</b> forced to use AngularJS framework in your application to use FarmBuild JS APIs.
+You are hoever <b>not</b> forced to use the AngularJS framework in your application in order to use the FarmBuild APIs.
-In other words all JS APIs are available through farmbuild global name space. (`farmbuild.webmapping`) and in the case of Diary Nutrient Calculator in addition to AngularJS examples there are a full series are examples availble which use JQuery to demonstrate API usage.<br/>
+The Farmbuild Javascript APIs are also available via the farmbuild global name space. (eg `farmbuild.webmapping`) and in the case of Diary Nutrient Calculator in addition to AngularJS examples there are a full series are examples available which use JQuery to demonstrate API usage.<br/>
-FarmBuild is using AngularJS in examples which means you can take advantage of those examples if you use AngularJS as your client-side technology.

-Apart from AngularJS, FarmBuild is using OpenLayers 3 and Turf.js JS libraries in Web Mapping component to provide vector editing tools.
-For users to be able to effectively make use of Web Mapping in other applications, they need to have good understanding of OpenLayers 3.<br/>
+Apart from AngularJS, FarmBuild also uses the OpenLayers3 and Turf.js Javascript libraries in the Web Mapping component to provide map display and vector editing tools.
+For developers to be able to effectively make use of the Web Mapping component in their applications, they will need to have a good understanding of OpenLayers3.<br/>
 To read more on these libraries please visit to following links:<br/>
 - <a href="http://openlayers.org/">OpenLayers: http://openlayers.org/</a><br/>
 - <a href="http://turfjs.org/">TURF: http://turfjs.org/</a>